 Don’t Eat If You’re Not Hungry

 A trip to the movie theater or office kitchen that has a box of donuts aren’t signals to eat.
 Hunger is the best signifier of when it’s time to eat.
-Obey your hunger cues and make the decision to avoid eating for the sheer reason that there’s food in front of you to help cut unnecessary calories.
+Obey your hunger cues and make the decision to avoid eating for the sheer reason that there’s food in front of you to help cut unnecessary calories and learn how to lose weight.

 Invest in A Set Of 10-inch Plates

 Perception is reality.
-Cornell University professor and head of the Cornell Food and Brand Lab Brian Wansink showed that using 10-inch-diameter plates instead of the traditional 12-inch-diameter plates decreases the amount of food people eat without having an effect on their fullness or satisfaction.
+Cornell University professor and head of the Cornell Food and Brand Lab, Brian Wansink showed that using 10-inch-diameter plates instead of the traditional 12-inch-diameter plates decreases the amount of food people eat without having an effect on their fullness or satisfaction.
+It’s a fail safe way of teaching the body how to lose weight and portion control!
 Go on Amazon and get a new set now; you can find it among our 21 Tools To Help You Get Serious About Losing Weight.

 Drink Before You Eat